National Association of Professional Base Ball Players: Member clubs

 Professional baseball clubs in the 19th century were often known by what is now regarded as a "nickname", although it was actually the club's name.
 This was a practice carried over from the amateur days.
 The singular form of a "nickname" was often the team name itself, with its base city "understood" and was so listed in the standings; for example the Atlantic Base Ball Club, which was located in Brooklyn.
 Rather than "Brooklyn Atlantics", the team was simply called "Atlantic", or "Atlantic of Brooklyn" if deemed necessary by the writer.
 Another common practice was to refer to the team in the plural, hence the "Bostons" the "Chicagos" or the "Mutuals".
 Frequently sportswriters would apply a creative pseudonym to call the team by in newspaper articles, often using one with something to do with the team colors, such as the Red Stockings or Red Caps (Boston), White Stockings (Chicago), Green Stockings (Mutual of New York), and Canaries (the yellow-uniformed Lord Baltimore).

 This practice of using the singular form of the "nickname" as the team name faded with time, although as recently as the early 1900s the team generally known as "Philadelphia Athletics" was shown in the American League standings as the traditional way of "Athletic".
-That team sported an old-English "A" on its jerseys, as had its nominative predecessors.
+That team sported a blackletter-style "A" on its jerseys, as had previous teams based in Philadelphia and using the same name.

 Later, the Encyclopedia of Baseball attempted to retrofit the names into a modern context.
 In the following list, the bold names are the names most often used by contemporary newspapers in league standings, and the linked names after them are those typically ascribed to the teams now, using the Encyclopedia of Baseball standard.